Raja Badhe

-Raja Badhe (1912–1977) was a Marathi poet from Maharashtra, India.
+Raja Badhe (1 February 1912 – 1977) was an Indian, Marathi poet from Maharashtra, India.
 He first made his name in Nagpur as a poet.
 Later he moved to Mumbai.
 He worked for All India Radio for some time.
+He is known for writing the State Anthem of Maharashtra.

 Badhe produced a film on Chatrapati Shivaji Maharaj.

 Many of Badhe's songs were recorded.
 When "Prakash Pictures" approached V. D. Savarkar to write songs for their film "Ram-Rajya", he advised them to get them written by Badhe.

 He died suddenly in Delhi.
 He had never married.

 A prominent traffic intersection in Mumbai, "Raja Badhe Chowk", is named after him.